-1) I will choose a car not already produced commercially in 1/12 scale.
+1) I choose a car not already produced commercially in 1/12 scale.
 In this way my effort will be unique I hope, providing surprise and delight to those of you already familiar with Tamiya, Revell, Bandai, MG Model Plus and Protar 1/12 scale offerings.
-Sometimes a car I have already built, is coincidentally offered by such as MG Model Plus at a later date (eg Matra MS10, Ferrari 312B3), however whether any/many of these were ever purchased/built is the question to ask.
+Sometimes a car I have already built, is coincidentally offered by such as MG Model Plus at a later date (eg Matra MS10, Ferrari 312B3), however whether any/many of these were ever purchased and built, is the question to ask.

 2) I have to express the same view as my friends in Formula One modelling ‘….now, I’d really like to see that in 1/12 scale’.

 3) My choice would be further based on respect and admiration for a particular driver and their achievements in a particular car, or the sheer beauty of design or mechanical expression of a particular car.

 At this point, the head must rule the heart and be sure it is practical to achieve these high ambitions; for instance, I must be able to find a suitable set of wheels, tyres, a gearbox perhaps and an engine block.
 I don’t worry anymore about managing to produce all the mechanical components or the variety of 3-D shape variations of bodywork, but I do have to concern myself with how I might acquire decals and this is often the hardest part.
 Finally, I have to be confident in the quality and quantity of research.